 - Alumni community

-Detox program – Our drug detox process will last for several days up to a week, depending on the type of drug used, the amount taken, and for how long.
+Our drug detox process will last for several days up to a week, depending on the type of drug used, the amount taken, and for how long.
 While at our facility, you can expect 24-hour medical monitoring, an around-the-clock structured setting, and professional help if you have difficulty controlling cravings.
 We work tirelessly to relax your mind, help you understand the process, and offer the detox support you need.
 You do not need to battle morphine withdrawal alone.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

-With our outpatient program, clients live at home or in an extended-care facility and attend therapy at a separate outpatient center.
-The program works well for people who need regular monitoring and guidance after undergoing primary care at an inpatient institution.
-Some of our outpatient programs include group therapy, case management, education resources, access to psychotherapy, holistic classes, and skill-building workshops.
+Clients can live at home or in an extended-care facility and attend therapy at a separate outpatient center.
+As a result, the program works well for people who need regular monitoring and guidance after undergoing primary care at an inpatient institution.
+For instance, some of our outpatient programs include group therapy, case management, education resources, access to psychotherapy, holistic classes, and skill-building workshops.

 We understand that substance abuse affects each gender differently.
 Women are often reluctant to seek help due to legal and societal fears.
 We provide a safe and comfortable environment at our women’s rehab center.
 Women can feel free to discuss and share their experiences without fear or judgment.
 We focus on treating various forms of substance abuse, including alcohol addiction, prescription opiate addiction, benzo addiction, and heroin addiction.

-Male-specific rehab center – This is a specialized treatment program designed to help men struggling with drug and alcohol addiction.
-This program allows men to overcome societal expectations and share male-specific experiences.
+We have a specialized treatment program designed to help men struggling with drug and alcohol addiction.
+For example, men overcome societal expectations and share male-specific experiences.
 Our rehab center provides yoga therapy, depression treatment, recreational therapy, group and individual therapy, and anger management treatment.

-Alumni program – Our alumni program allows our graduates to connect and bond with their peers.
-This program helps former clients stay active and maintain valuable relationships while finding the support they need.
+Graduates connect and bond through our alumni program.
+Former clients stay active and maintain valuable relationships while finding the support they need.
 The alumni program is a community of men and women who share values, experiences, respect, and a singular voice.
-Members get access to private groups, educational events and programs, and peer support.
-Participants also take part in recreational programs like cookouts, outings, and meditation and yoga sessions.
+Members have access to private groups, educational events and programs, and peer support.
+Additionally, participants take part in recreational programs like cookouts, outings, and meditation and yoga.

 If you or a loved one is struggling with an addiction to morphine, it’s important to know that help is available.
-Contact our team today for more information about getting the treatment you need.
+You can contact our team today for more information about getting the treatment you need.
 Our team is available 24/7.